 Moreover, there are doors in co-op that require two human controlled players to open them, thus facilitating, in certain cases, the reloading of checkpoints to accomplish certain goals, as explained in more detail below.

 The presentation of multiplayer, PVP or otherwise, is much the same as the main game.
-However, situations where you have multiple individuals using similar weapons on screen at any one time, also similar to the main game, can make navigating around the map and engaging in the main bulk of the firefights a tricky process.
-Moreover, the fact that there is no clearly defined way to tell who is actually getting kills with ranged weapons or even in close quarters melee situations also makes the game a rather frustrating process.
+However, situations where you have multiple individuals using similar weapons on screen at any one time (including those of the enemy) can be the cause of much confusion.
+Moreover, the fact that there is no clearly defined way to tell who is actually getting kills with ranged weapons or even in close quarters scenarios can be rather frustrating.
 As an upside to this, however, if you have other players with sight on your team, working together to see who killed what is not the hardest part of gameplay and if you're with a reasonable bunch of fellow fighters you should be able to get along relatively well.

 Personally though, I do wish that there were hit markers for when you were actually killing an enemy with your own weapon (for weapons other than the Lancer), in addition, possibly, to a system that allows you to fully lock on to a target and continue to fire with automatic tracking of some sort.
 I understand, however, that as good as though the latter option might be, it has the potential to break game mechanics for those with sight playing the game, especially in PVP scenarios.

-Fortunately me and the various individuals I've been working through campaign with have found interesting and relatively innovative ways of moving through tricky passages.
+Fortunately me and the various individuals I worked through campaign with have found interesting and relatively innovative ways of moving through tricky passages.
 The "classic" method is a very ammo-heavy method really, whereby the leading player runs around shooting their weapon of choice (where possible) to guide the player following them.
 However, there's an easier way of doing this once you get past the first couple of chapters of Act 2.

 The workaround goes like this.
 The co-op partner launches campaign act 2 chapter 4 and passes the second checkpoint.
 From there, you as the blind player join the game, but don't press anything.
 You will still be in the game, but not in control of a character specifically.
 Leave your co-op partner to finish the level and you should get the achievement for completing this chapter.